Living Eyes (Bee Gees album)

-Living Eyes is the Bee Gees' sixteenth original album (fourteenth internationally), released in 1981.
-The album featured more of a soft rock sound compared to the disco and R&B of their mid-to-late 1970s work.
-It was also the band's final album on RSO Records, which would be absorbed into Polydor and subsequently discontinued.
-While it did not sell well in either the UK or the US, the album itself was a top 40 hit in the majority of territories in which it saw wide release.
+Living Eyes is the sixteenth studio album (fourteenth internationally) by the Bee Gees, released in 1981.
+It was the band's final album on RSO Records, which would be absorbed into Polydor and subsequently discontinued.
+The album showcased a soft rock sound that contrasted with their disco and R&B material of the mid-to-late 1970s; having become a prominent target of the popular backlash against disco, the Bee Gees were pressured to publicly disassociate from the genre.

+While Living Eyes did not sell well in either the UK or the US, it was a top 40 hit in the majority of territories in which it saw wide release.
+The album earned mixed to negative reviews from critics, and the Gibb brothers themselves have expressed their dislike of it, considering it a rush job influenced by commercial considerations.

 Overview

-Following the massive success from the Bee Gees production of Barbra Streisand's album Guilty, the Bee Gees regrouped at Middle Ear studios in October 1980 to record their next album.
+Following the massive success of Barry's production on Barbra Streisand's album Guilty, the Bee Gees regrouped at Middle Ear studios in October 1980 to record their next album.
 They began work on some of the songs that would go onto Living Eyes.
 As they had been on all their recordings since 1975, they were backed by Blue Weaver (keyboards, synthesisers, programming), Alan Kendall (lead guitar), and Dennis Bryon (drums, percussion), but the sessions broke down and the three backing musicians were fired.
 Alan Kendall would return to working with the Bee Gees in 1989, and he remained with them for the rest of their recording and touring career.